Personal tools

 To generate a climatology based on a restricted range of input data simply define an intermediate variable with the desired points.
 For example, a monthly climatological time series based on data from the 1960s could be computed using

-If your time axis is on a calendar other than the standard Gregorian calendar, then you need to use the appropriate climatological axis.
-If you don't know what the calendar is, you can get that with the `var,RETURN=calendar` keyword.
+If the source time axis uses a calendar other than the standard Gregorian calendar, then we need to use the appropriate climatological axis.
+The calendar can be found using the `var,RETURN=calendar` keyword.

 This example shows the entire sequence necessary to generate a plot of climatological SST at 40N, 40W based on the January 1982 to December 1992 Fleet Numerical wind data set.
 (Figure 4_5).